evanmurray99/Worksy/docs/testing-plan.md

 #### Integration Tests:

-1. **Authenticated User Sends and Receives Messages**:
-    - Simulate two authenticated users interacting with the chat feature.
-    - User A sends messages to User B, and User B receives and responds.
-    - Verify that the chat history is correctly updated for both users.
-2. **Message Validation and Formatting in Chat**:
+1. **User can Join Multiple Chats**:
+    - Create users, services and chats.
+    - confirm that the same user can create multiple chats without any issues.
+2. **Confirm that Users can Send Messages, Receive Messages and View Their Message History**:
+    - Create users, services and chats.
-    - Send a variety of messages with different formats and content.
+    - Send messages and confirm their reciept by the other user.
+    - Confirm you can get all messages sent within a chat.
-    - Verify that the messages are correctly validated and formatted in the chat history.
+    - Verify that the messages are stored correctly in the chat history.
-3. **User Status Updates in Chat**:
+3. **Confirm that Users can Delete Chats**:
-    - Simulate users logging in and out.
+    - Create a service, users and chats.
-    - Verify that the chat feature correctly updates and displays the online/offline status of users.
-4. **Multiple Users Engage in Chat**:
-    - Simulate multiple users engaging in a group chat.
+    - Confirm that both buyers and sellers can delete a chat.
-    - Verify that messages from different users are correctly displayed in the chat history.
+    - Confirm that upon deletion users can no longer use the chatroom.
-5. **Message Deletion in Chat**:
-    - Simulate users deleting their messages.
-    - Verify that deleted messages are appropriately removed from the chat history.

 #### Acceptance Tests: